Current Player:

 Rules of the Game

-1. For each cell in the board, we define a critical mass.
-The critical mass is equal to the number of orthogonally adjacent cells.
-That would be 4 for usual cells, 3 for cells in the edge and 2 for cells in the corner.
+- For each cell in the board, we define a critical mass.
+The critical mass is one more than the number of orthogonally adjacent cells: 5 for usual cells, 4 for cells in the edge and 3 for the corner.
+The extra bomb is destroyed in the explosion — this is what guarantees that every chain reaction ends after a finite number of explosions (a board with no such loss would be a closed system in which bombs circulate forever).

-3. When a cell is loaded with a number of bombs equal to its critical mass, the stack immediately explodes.
-As a result of the explosion, to each of the orthogonally adjacent cells, a bomb is added and the initial cell looses as many bombs as its critical mass.
+- When a cell is loaded with a number of bombs equal to its critical mass, the stack immediately explodes.
+As a result of the explosion, to each of the orthogonally adjacent cells, a bomb is added and the initial cell loses as many bombs as its critical mass (one of which is destroyed in the blast).
 The explosions might result in overloading of an adjacent cell and the chain reaction of explosion continues until every cell is stable.
+Because each explosion removes a bomb from the board, this always happens after a finite number of explosions.

-5. The winner is declared when the opposing player no longer has any bombs in play.
+- The winner is declared when the opposing player no longer has any bombs in play.
+If both players' bombs are destroyed and the board is empty, the game is a draw.